TheDevPath/scrypto-examples-ep2/README.md

 2. How to clone example blueprints and how to utilize them
 3. How to begin composing your own blueprints

 > Bonus - The process behind understanding what a piece of code is doing and how to figure it out, potentially without even knowing a particular language or library or framework or api... you see where this is leading.
-We are expected to know so much as developers the only way to really thrive is to learn how to quickly find the answers without driving yourself crazy. **Key takeaway the process is the important part of this lesson.**
+We are expected to know so much as developers the way to really thrive is to learn how to quickly find the answers without driving yourself crazy. **Key takeaway the process is the important part of this lesson.**

 > ## Step 1.
 Clone the scrypto-examples repository